Fictitious assets are expenses presented as assets.

 1. Preliminary Expenses

 The word Preliminary means initial.
-So, all the initial expense which are incurred before formation of any entity are called as preliminary expenses.
-Normally these expenses include legal fees, Auditor fees, printing and stationery expenses.
+So, we consider all initial expenses before forming any entity as preliminary expenses.
+Normally, these expenses involve legal fees, Auditor fees, printing, and stationery expenses.

-Before the entity came into legal existence, entity incurs all these preliminary expenses.
-These are one time and will not be recurring in nature.
-Entity need not pay legal charges for its formation every year.
+Before the entity became legal, it incurred all these preliminary expenses.
+These are one-time and will not be recurring in nature.
+An entity does not need to pay legal fees for its formation every year.
 Amortizing all these expenses in the first year of operations is not appropriate.
-It distorts the income statement of the company.
-Further, these expenses results in very existence of a company.
-So, it should spread over a period of time.
-Hence, these are accounted as Fictitious assets.
+It distorts the company’s income statement.
+Further, these expenses result in the very existence of a company, so they should be spread over time.
+Hence, these are accounted as Fictional assets.

-Note: Promoters or initial members who wants to establish business are the representatives of Entity.
-These personnel incurs expenditure on behalf of the entity.
-Once entity comes into existence, entity assumes all such expenditures as relating to its business.
+Note: Promoters or initial members who want to establish a business are the representatives of the Entity.
+These personnel incur expenditures on behalf of the entity.
+Once an entity exists, it assumes all such expenses relating to its business.

 2. Deferred Revenue Expenditure (Such as Advertising or Marketing expenses, Promotional Expenses)